By Kenneth P. Green

 The good news is that all governments – especially municipalities – can implement policies that encourage a healthy housing market.
 Mr. Morneau’s working group, and local governments across the Greater Toronto Area, should consider ways to make land-use regulations more growth-friendly.

-Kenneth P. Green is a senior director, Pierre Desrochers is a senior fellow, Ian Herzog and Josef Filipowicz are analysts with the Fraser Institute.
+Kenneth P. Green is a senior director, Ian Herzog and Josef Filipowicz are analysts with the Fraser Institute.